 The problem of characterizing the set of possible reduced density matrices, known as the quantum marginal problem in quantum information theory and as the $N$-representability problem in quantum chemistry \cite{LNC, Ruskai}, has therefore been considered as one of the most fundamental problems in quantum theory \cite{NAP}.

-In 1972, Borland and Dennis \cite{BD72} considered the fermionic cases $\bigwedge^3\CC^6, \bigwedge^4\CC^7$ and $\bigwedge^4\CC^8$.
-The first general algorithm for solving this problem has been presented by Klyachko \cite{Kly,Kly4,AK}.
+In 1972, Borland and Dennis \cite{BD72} considered the fermionic cases $\bigwedge^3\CC^6$, $\bigwedge^4\CC^7$ and $\bigwedge^4\CC^8$.
+Klyachko established the first general algorithm for describing $\Cc(\bigwedge^r V)$ \cite{Kly,Kly4,AK}.
 In 2004, Klyachko \cite{Kly} and Daftuar-Hayden \cite{DH} studied this example for its interpretation in Quantum Physic and Quantum Information Theory.
-An interesting consequence is that the defining linear inequalities of the polytope $\Cc(\VV)$ may have physical interpretation: for instance, the Pauli principle is simply one linear inequality bounding the polytope of a fermionic system.
+Notably, the defining inequalities of $\Cc(\VV)$ may carry physical meaning: for instance, the Pauli principle is one of the linear inequalities bounding the polytope of a fermionic system.

 Moment cones have also been studied from the perspective of Geometric Complexity Theory (GCT).
 For example, \cite{BCMW} show that the problem of deciding membership in the moment polytope associated with a finite-dimensional unitary representation of a compact, connected Lie group is in NP$\cap$coNP.
 And the Kronecker cone $\Cc(\VV)$ plays a central role in this work.
 In contrast, it has recently been shown that deciding positivity of a single Kronecker coefficient is NP-hard, in general \cite{BCMW2}.